tiwaripradeep/TB_epigenetic_AdaptiveLasso/README.md

 # TB_epigenetic_AdaptiveLasso
 Predicting TB resistance vs. control using epigenetic data.
-This repository applies Adaptive Lasso for feature selection  and classification.
+This repository applies Adaptive LASSO for feature selection  and classification.
 We have also used RandomForest on features selected by adaptive lasso